teefouad/speedux/readme.md

 Next, create a _module.js_ file that will contain the initial state for your stateful counter component and all the logic required to update it.

-To create a module, simply call `createModule` and pass it a unique identifier string and a [configuration object](#the-configuration-object) then export its return.
-Initially, we want our state to contain a `count` property with an initial value of zero.
+To create a module, simply call `createModule` and pass it a name for the module (any unique identifier string) and a [configuration object](#the-configuration-object) then export the returned object.

+We want our state to contain a `count` property with an initial value of zero.
 To update the `count` property, we need three actions: `increaseCount`, `decreaseCount` and `resetCount`.

 ```javascript